 We are open and transparent in our marketing and brand partnerships.
 It’s not just about honesty and integrity; it’s also about authenticity.
 And as part of that authenticity, there is an element of real life being shared.
 Some of the things I write about on Instagram (@vanessakimbell) involve the emotional aspects of life, which are never straightforward.
 And perhaps that’s where I dig deepest, to apply knowledge and understanding about not just the nutrition and digestibility of bread, but what it means emotionally to make bread.
 So, while we have a strong policy of using and sharing quantitative data and studies, there is nothing quite as powerful as sharing the way baking bread makes you feel.
 It’s not something that is tangible.
-It’s simply that making bread is an incredibly beautiful thing to do, and we try to make sure we don’t lose that connectedness in our approach; we don’t lose it in the science.
+It’s simply that making bread is an incredibly beautiful thing to do, and we try to make sure we don’t lose that connectedness in our approach; that we don’t lose it in the science.

-‘These words are at the heart of what it means to be French the teacher told me, and these three words seeped deep into my identity.
-The word that really stood out to a 10 year old me was equality.
+‘These words are at the heart of what it means to be French,’ the teacher told me – and those same three words seeped deeply into the core of my identity.
+The word that really stood out to the 10-year-old me was equality.
 I translated it as fairness.
-I had a strong sense of justice and fairness instilled me and I recognised something in me that I felt was intrinsically French.
-I’m still that girl, still believing in equality and you’ll often hear me say that fresh air, clean water and bread that nourishes are basic human rights.
+I had a strong sense of justice and fairness instilled me from a young age.
+I’m still that girl: I still believe passionately in equality, and you’ll often hear me say that fresh air, clean water and bread that nourishes are basic human rights.

-I think it’s fair to say that we are leaders in sharing knowledge about the nutrition and digestibility of bread through our books, our websites and social media.
+I think it’s fair to say that we are leaders in sharing knowledge about the nutrition and digestibility of bread through our books, our websites and on social media.
 We share knowledge across the entire industry, providing authenticity and information that all bakers are able to use.